WolderLabs/Wolder/docs/decisions/0000-middleware-vs-dynamic-proxy.md

 date: 2024-02-06
 author: rebelzach using ChatGPT for feedback and revision
 ---
-# ADR Revision: Caching and State Tracking in Action Calls
+# Caching and State Tracking in Action Calls

 ## Context